Image Slider

 4. German Christmas Market in Sapporo

-The German Christmas Market in Sapporo began in 2002 as part of a sister city exchange program with Munich.
-Each year, in the month leading up to Christmas, Odori Park transforms into a festive wonderland filled with stalls offering Christmas gifts, spiced mulled wine and delicious German cuisine.
-The market opens in late November and runs until late December.
+The German Christmas Market in Sapporo feels like stepping into a holiday dream.
+It started in 2002 as part of a sister city exchange with Munich and has since become a cherished winter tradition.
+Every year, in the weeks leading up to Christmas, Odori Park transforms into a festive wonderland, with charming stalls offering everything from unique gifts to spiced mulled wine and delicious German treats.
+The market opens in late November and runs until late December, making it the perfect spot to soak in the holiday magic.

 January